Jay-D13/quackimap/README.md

----
-title: 'Quackimap: A Duckietown SLAM framework for mapping using AprilTags'

----

 # Quackimap: A Duckietown SLAM framework for mapping using AprilTags

 This is the official repository for Quackimap - a project for the Autonomous Vehicles (Duckietown) Course in Fall 2025 at University of Montreal.